 The Jordan Cove LNG Facility

 Jordan Cove Energy Project L.L.C. is a Delaware limited liability company that is owned by the two limited partners.
 The first, Fort Chicago LNG II U.S.L.P., a Delaware limited partnership, owns seventy-five percent.
 Fort Chicago LNG II U.S.L.P. is wholly owned and controlled, through a number of intermediate wholly owned and controlled companies, by Veresen, Inc., a Canadian corporation based in Calgary, Alberta, which, prior to its organization as a corporation, was Fort Chicago Energy Partners L.P., a Canadian limited partnership (although the name of the parent changed, the name of the subsidiary owning Jordan Cove did not).
-The second, Energy Projects Development L.L.C., a Colorado limited liability company, owns twenty-five percent.
+Until recently Energy Projects Development L.L.C., a Colorado limited liability company, owned twenty-five percent, but on Oct 8, 2015 Jordan Cove filed with the FERC a notice concerning a DOE/FE Amendment of Application that reported as of January 1, 2015, Veresen, Inc. had acquired the twenty-five percent share in Jordan Cove and in Jordan Cove’s general partner previously held by a second limited partner and thus now holds a one hundred percent interest.

 What is LNG?